sergiohinojosa/dashboards-dt-kubernetes/README.md

 Enjoy your new Kubernetes Dashboards

-> ⚠️ In order for the entities to be filtered properly, you'll need to add a tag `[Kubernetes]namespace` to your services/pods, so this could be filtered properly in the **Performance Engineering Dashboard**.
+> ⚠️ In order for the entities to be shown properly, you'll need to add a tag `[Kubernetes]namespace` to your services/pods.
+This is because the **Performance Engineering Dashboard** only shows transactions monitored in Kubernetes environments, the filter applies here.
 This will be later OOTB in the product.
+See how to [Automatically add the namespace tag to all your containers (pgi) and services](#automatically-add-the-namespace-tag-to-all-your-containers-pgi-and-services)
+>
 > ⚠️ Works with Dynatrace 196+

 ## 📊 Dashboards